-As the inaugural ACORN Standards Editor, Sonya is in the best of both worlds, working with a committed team of perioperative nurses to ensure that the ACORN Standards are based on the best available evidence, are aligned with contemporary changes impacting on practice, and continue to remind us of our responsibility to uphold principles for the delivery of quality patient care.
+This position is currently vacant.
+The ACORN Standards Editor will work with a committed team of perioperative nurses to ensure that the ACORN Standards are based on the best available evidence, are aligned with contemporary changes impacting on practice, and continue to remind us of our responsibility to uphold principles for the delivery of quality patient care.

 Lilliana Levada, Team Leader, 2013-

 Lilliana Levada has over 30 years of experience in clinical and management aspects of perioperative nursing; with expertise in clinical practice, management, education, evidence-based practice and research.
 Whilst she is a subject matter expert in perioperative nursing; as a self-driven nursing professional Lilliana has also gained a substantial management experience in diverse arenas including patient safety management, after-hours hospital management, staffing management, quality improvement management, patient liaison management; and has a strong interest in healthcare standards.
 Lilliana likes to work in the area of interface between nursing science and clinical practice, and has particular interests in legal and policy issues in perioperative nursing.
 Lilliana has been participating in ACORN Standards review since 2012, she is a member of ACORN Senior Faculty, an author, and has been a representative of ACORN at national and international professional forums.

 Dr Pat Nicholson, Team Leader, 2013-